Find and fix writing mistakes instantly

-You learned it at age five: the part of speech that denotes a person, place, thing, or idea is a noun.
-Grammar was simple.
+You learned it at age five: the part of speech that denotes a person, place, thing, or idea.
+You realized then how to define noun use as a simple concept.
+Grammar was simple, and so was answering “what is a noun?” in comparison to all the other parts of speech.
 Then high school, testing, and college happened.
 Now your palms sweat at the thought of identifying parts of speech.

 Unlike other subjects, once we learn the how of grammar, we tend to forget the why.
 But professors aren’t handing out tests with questions as basic as “What is a noun?” so does it matter?

 It does.
 Ideas are only as good as our ability to convey them.
 Strong writers are strong readers, and strong readers see beyond the words and understand the mechanics.
 If reading Shakespeare is a challenge or you can’t get your writing to express your thoughts, perhaps you’re attempting the literary equivalent of learning division before learning addition.